unight0/stacklisp/README.md

 3. (optional) Compile stackmachine code

 ## Current state
-This is not yet finished.
-Only t1 (translation stage) has been more-or-less finished.
 This project is not yet fully finished.
 T1 translates simple lisp code into bytecode, writes it to file.
 VM has been implemented.